 Id. at 848.
 If so, then the trust was "illusory," and failed as to the wife's one-half community property interest.
 This happened in Land v.
 Marshall.
 However, in Land v.
 Marshall, the Court also nullified the trust as to the husband's one-half of the property, because the removal of the wife's one-half interest in the property was seen as defeating the husband's testamentary intent.
 Id. at 849.
+As a result, the husband's one-half interest in that property belonged to his estate, to pass under his will.

 See generally Simpkins, TEXAS FAMILY LAW § 21:24 (5th ed.
-1976); Husband as Manager of the Community Estate: Illusory Trusts, 10 S. TEX.
+1976); Comment, Husband as Manager of the Community Estate: Illusory Trusts, 10 S. TEX.
 L.J.
-301 (1968); The Illusory Trust and Community Property, 22 SW.
+301 (1968); W. Richard Jones, The Illusory Trust and Community Property, 22 SW.
 L.J.
-447 (1968) Annot., 39 A.L.R.3d 14 (1971).
-See also Bell, Community Property Trusts--Challenges by the Non-Participating Spouse, 22 BAY.
+447 (1968); Annot., 39 A.L.R.3d 14 (1971).
+See alsoBell, Community Property Trusts--Challenges by the Non-Participating Spouse, 22 BAY.
 L. REV. 311 (1970).
 A similar concept was described in Hunter v.
 Clark, 687 S.W.2d 811, 814 (Tex.
 App.--San Antonio 1985, no writ), that a spouse could not defeat the other spouse's survivor's homestead right by conveying the homestead during lifetime.

-1. Is It Only Upon Death?
+Is It Only Upon Death?
 The "illusory trust" doctrine was developed in common law jurisdictions to defeat attempts by the husband, by means of a lifetime conveyance, to circumvent the wife's survivor-interest in his property.
 Land v.
 Marshall, 426 S.W.2d at 847.
 The doctrine was transplanted to Texas in Land v.
 Marshall, where the husband sought to make an essentially testamentary disposition of his wife's community interest in property through the use of an inter vivos trust.
 Texas law prohibited the husband from bequeathing his wife's community interest in the property.
 The question in Land v.
 Marshall was whether the husband could do by inter vivos trust what he could not do by will.
 Id. at 846.
 The Texas Supreme Court concluded that, where the conveyance into trust was illusory, the trust failed as to the wife's one-half community interest.
 The case was seen by the Court to involve "a problem created by our community property protection of the wife's distribution share."
 Id. at 848.

 One may ask whether the illusory trust doctrine can be used during the settlor's lifetime, to nullify a conveyance into trust.
 There is no statement in Texas cases that the illusory trust argument can only be raised after the settlor's death.
+Also, the trust in Land v.
+Marshall was a revocable trust, and consequently during the marriage it constructively remained community property until death.
+Had the trust been irrevocable, and the contest had arisen before the husband's death, the wife would want to use fraud-on-the-community remedies rather than illusory trust remedies.